rightscale-cookbooks/rs-mysql/README.md

 This `'shared'` usage will be used in building a LAMP stack where the same system is used to run both the MySQL server and the PHP application server.
 This recipe also installs the collectd plugins for MySQL.
 It also tags the server as a standalone MySQL server.

+## `rs-mysql::volume`

+Creates a new volume from scratch or from an existing backup based on the value provided in `node['rs-mysql']['restore']['lineage']` attribute.
+If this attribute is set, the volume will be restored from a backup matching this lineage otherwise a new volume will be created from scratch.
+This recipe will also format the volume using the filesystem specified in `node['rs-mysql']['device']['filesystem']`, mount the volume on the location specified in `node['rs-mysql']['device']['mount_point']`, and move the MySQL database directory to the volume.

+## `rs-mysql::stripe`

+Creates a new stripe of volumes from scratch or from an existing backup based on the value provided in `node['rs-mysql']['restore']['lineage']` attribute.
+If this attribute is set, the volumes will be restored from a backup matching this lineage otherwise a new stripe of volumes will be created from scratch.
+This recipe will create an LVM stripe on the volumes and formats the logical volume using the filesystem specified in `node['rs-mysql']['device']['filesystem']`.
+This will also mount the volume on the location specified in `node['rs-mysql']['device']['mount_point']` and move the MySQL database directory to the volume.

 ## `rs-mysql::master`